Russula densifolia: Description

 The cap, initially convex when young, becomes almost flattened, depressed, or funnel-shaped in maturity, and reaches a diameter of 4.5–14.5 cm.
 The smooth cap surface is sticky in moist, young specimens, but develops a polished look when dry.
 It is initially white before turning brownish gray and eventually blackish in age.
 The cap margin is curved inward throughout most of the life of the fruit body.
 The cap cuticle can be peeled up to one-half the radius of the cap.
 The flesh is white, but slowly stains reddish then grayish-black after being exposed to air.
 This characteristic staining reaction can be slow to develop, or may not develop at all, especially in old fruit bodies where the underlying tissue has already darkened.
 The flesh has no distinctive odor, and a hot, bitter taste.

 Gills are adnate (squarely fused) to slightly decurrent (extending a short way down the length of the stem), and interspersed with many tiers of lamellulae (short gills that do not extend fully from the cap edge to the stem).
 They are very crowded, with about 7–12 gills per centimeter.
 Initially creamy white in color, they will stain reddish then blackish where they have been injured, or sometimes develop dirty reddish stains with age.
 The stem measures 2–7.5 cm long by 1.2–2.5 cm thick, and is nearly equal in width throughout its length.
 It is solid (i.e., not hollow) and hard, initially white before aging to brownish-black, and has a smooth to slightly scaly, dry surface.

 Russula densifolia produces a white to pale yellow spore print.
-Spores are oval to elliptical to roughly spherical, hyaline (translucent), amyloid, and measure 7.6–9.5 by 6.7–7.5 µm.
+The spores are oval to elliptical to roughly spherical, hyaline (translucent), amyloid, and measure 7.6–9.5 by 6.7–7.5 μm.
 They have a rough, reticulate surface marked by ridges and low, isolated warts that are 0.2–0.5 μm high.
-The cystidia in the hymenium are thin-walled and hyaline, with shapes ranging from club-shaped with broad tips to somewhat fuse-shaped with short and narrow appendages at the tip; cystidia have dimensions of 30–80 by 5–10 µm.
+The cystidia in the hymenium are thin-walled and hyaline, with shapes ranging from club-shaped with broad tips to somewhat fuse-shaped with short and narrow appendages at the tip; cystidia have dimensions of 30–80 by 5–10 μm.
 Under the hymenium, the subhymenium is starkly differentiated.
 There are abundant sphaerocysts (fragile, spherical cells common in the Russulaceae) present in the gill tissue, and the cap tissue has clusters of these cells.
-The cap cuticle, typically 125–200 µm thick, is embedded in a gelatinous layer, and is differentiated into two layers: the epicutis, which consists of interwoven hyphae, and the underlying subcutis.
+The cap cuticle, typically 125–200 μm thick, is embedded in a gelatinous layer, and is differentiated into two layers: the epicutis, which consists of interwoven hyphae, and the underlying subcutis.
 Shaffer attempted to differentiated several forms of the mushroom by differences in cap cuticle thickness and morphology, although these forms are now not considered to have taxonomic significance.